chazzka/clanekcathedral/clanek.md

 Semi-supervised learning in this context is a type of learning where we only have a part of the data labeled and are interested in detecting whether the data observed later fits in our label or not.

 #### Novelty detection
-Novelty detection is a semi-supervised learning paradigm, where training data is not polluted by outliers, and we are interested in detecting whether a new observation is an outlier.
+Novelty detection is a semi-supervised learning paradigm where training data is not polluted by outliers, and we are interested in detecting whether a new observation is an outlier.
-In this context an outlier is also called a novelty.
+In this context, an outlier is also called a novelty.
 As of P. Oliveri in (https://doi.org/10.1016/j.aca.2017.05.013), such problems can also be called One-class problems.
-One-class problems are focused on a single class of interest (the target class), which can be properly defined and sampled, while non-target samples do not constitute a meaningful class and cannot be sampled in a thorough and comprehensive way.
+One-class problems are focused on a single class of interest (the target class), which can be properly defined and sampled.
+In contrast, non-target samples do not constitute a meaningful class and cannot be sampled in a thorough and comprehensive way.

 Scikit's platform offers us two algorithms for novelty detection.
 The One-class SVM algorithm and the Local Outlier Factor algorithm.